C. V. Wood: Early life

 Cornelius Vanderbilt Wood was born in Waynoka, Oklahoma.
 Throughout his early life, Wood was referred to as Junior and “Woodsy.”
 Later on, friends and business colleagues called him “C.V.
 Wood” or “C.V.” or “Woody.”
-The family moved to Amarillo, TX following Wood’s father's promotion within the Santa Fe Railway.
+The family moved to Amarillo, Texas following Wood’s father's promotion within the Santa Fe Railway.
 After high school, Wood attended Hardin-Simmons University in Abilene and became a champion trick roper for the school’s Cowboy Marching Band.
 Wood’s employment began in 1941 and included nine years at Convair (formed in 1943 by the merger of Consolidated Aircraft and Vultee Aircraft), an American aircraft manufacturing company that later expanded into rockets and spacecraft.
 He became a chief industrial engineer and contributed to innovations in the manufacture of aircraft, despite having no degree in engineering.
 His first supervisor was Fred V. Schumacher, who would reunite with Wood on later projects.

 Wood was employed by the Stanford Research Institute (SRI) during the early 1950s when he first met Walt Disney.
 Wood was tapped to lead the team that had been assembled to crunch the numbers and find a location for the park that would become Disneyland.
 SRI, located in Menlo Park, California, is a nonprofit research and development organization founded by the trustees of Stanford University.
 The firm later separated from the university in 1970.